If you encounter a crash, be sure to submit all crash reports and include your email address with the crash report.

-On Windows, screen/document redraw or color display issues can be avoided by using the latest video drivers provided directly from the card manufacturer’s website (nVidia or ATI/AMD).
+On Windows, GPU driver crashes, screen/document redraw, Blue or X’d out images, or color display issues can be avoided by using the latest video drivers provided directly from the card manufacturer’s website (nVidia, ATI/AMD, or Intel).

 Here are directions to determine what video card you have and download/install the most current driver:

 On Mac, your video drivers are included with your operating system updates.
 Make sure you have installed all of the latest OS updates by choosing the Apple menu > Software Update…

 Optimize Lightroom’s Performance

 Here are two articles that can help you optimize Lightroom on your computer.

 Calibrate your monitor